Building a marriage: 3 signs you’re sabotaging your marriage (+ what you can do about it)

 - Recognize your limits and the limits of your spouse.

-- Understand your needs, expectations, and schedule adjust as your family shifts.
+- Understand your needs and expectation then adjust as your family shifts.
 What works then might not work now.

-- Their way will NOT be your way, but that doesn’t make it wrong.
+- Your spouse’s way will NOT be your way, but that doesn’t make it wrong.

 Lesson 2: Great love starts when you accept God’s great truth.